apivideo/api.video-java-client/docs/LiveStreamsApi.md

     LiveStreamsApi apiInstance = client.liveStreams();

-    LiveStreamCreatePayload liveStreamCreatePayload = new LiveStreamCreatePayload(); //
+    LiveStreamCreationPayload liveStreamCreationPayload = new LiveStreamCreationPayload(); //
-    liveStreamCreatePayload.setName("My Live Stream Video"); // Add a name for your live stream here. liveStreamCreatePayload.setRecord(true); // Whether you are recording or not.
-True for record, false for not record. liveStreamCreatePayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
+    liveStreamCreationPayload.setName("My Live Stream Video"); // Add a name for your live stream here. liveStreamCreationPayload.setRecord(true); // Whether you are recording or not.
+True for record, false for not record. liveStreamCreationPayload.setPublic(); // BETA FEATURE Please limit all public &#x3D; false (&quot;private&quot;) livestreams to 3,000 users.
 Whether your video can be viewed by everyone, or requires authentication to see it.
-A setting of false will require a unique token for each view. liveStreamCreatePayload.setPlayerId("pl4f4ferf5erfr5zed4fsdd"); // The unique identifier for the player.
+A setting of false will require a unique token for each view. liveStreamCreationPayload.setPlayerId("pl4f4ferf5erfr5zed4fsdd"); // The unique identifier for the player.

     try {
-      LiveStream result = apiInstance.create(liveStreamCreatePayload);
+      LiveStream result = apiInstance.create(liveStreamCreationPayload);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LiveStreamsApi#create");